huonix/lapr2g44/README.md

 ### Prerequisites

-This is an example project made in Java.
+This is an school desktop project made in Java.

 * Java